mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/1.3.1/index.md

 - Ensure kubectl deletes do not fail if resource already deleted.
 - Fix empty non-Konvoy cluster Platform Services tab.
 - Disable addons on disabled foundations.
-- All federated platform services/cluster platform services are now successfully removed when base addons are disabled.
+- All federated platform services are now successfully removed when the kubeaddons controller is disabled.
 - Kubecost: Ensure kubectl deletes do not fail if resource is already deleted.
 - When self attaching a kommander cluster, the dex-k8s-authenticator configmap is no longer updated as this causes invalid links on the generate token page.
 - Fixes bug in Kommander UI where LDAP Root CA is not correct when saved.
 - Updates UI to only ship with needed dependencies.
-- Ensure finalizer is set on kubeaddons after re-enabling it.

 ## Component versions